When the heat is on, some people run for the beach. Not me. No way.

 There’s something incredibly cool about that, isn’t there?

-Thanks to the lovely team at Taipei’s Grand Hyatt.
+Thanks to the lovely team at Taipei’s Grand Hyatt for inviting me to stay.
 This post was written independently by me and all opinions are my own.